Stephenville High School WIT

 How do I join WIT?

 The WIT program is open to junior and senior Texas high school students at least 14 years old with a minimum GPA of 2.5.
-Participants must be a U.S. citizen or a non-citizen authorized to work in the United States with an interest in pursuing a STEM technical degree.
-Other application requirements include:
+They must formally submit an application for membership.

 What do WIT participants do?